ayman-gassi/MernStack-School-Platform/README.md

 # University Platform
 This project is designed to simplify the process of adding exams for professors while providing students with a user-friendly interface to log in, take exams, and check their grades.

+## Project Collaboration
+This project was collaboratively developed with my Friend `Zakaria Machmach`

 ## Technologies Used
 - **Frontend:**
   - ReactJS